Prostate cancer is the most common cancer among men, other than skin cancer.

 It contains quite a bit of sugar, and if, as most versions of pomegranate juice available in the West, it has been made from concentrate, the heating process will have eliminated most of the nutritional value and just left the sugar.

-Freshly squeezed pomegranate is extremely beneficial, however, and does benefit the prostate.
+Freshly squeezed pomegranate, on the other hand, is highly beneficial and contributes to prostate health.
 The problem is to find that outside of countries such as Iran.
-Drinking processed pomegranate juice every day could eventually lead to blood sugar control issues, weight gain, and other challenges.
+Regular consumption of processed pomegranate juice may potentially result in challenges related to blood sugar control, weight gain, and more.

 Conclusion